KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 	.. rubric:: CMake

-	Set the Name to 'OpenXR Tutorial Chapter 2', the Package name to 'org.khronos.openxrtutorialchapter2' and save location to that `/Chapter2` folder.
-The language can be ignored here as we are using C++, and we can set the Minimum SDK to API 24: Android 7.0(Nougat) or higher.
-If a "Build Configuration Language" option is shown, set this to "Groovy DSL (build.gradle)".
+	Set the Name to 'OpenXR Tutorial Chapter 2', the Package name to '`org.khronos.openxrtutorialchapter2`` and save location to that ``Chapter2`` folder.
+The language can be ignored here as we are using C++, and we can set the Minimum SDK to API 24: Android 7.0 (Nougat) or higher.
+If a "Build Configuration Language" option is shown, set this to ``Groovy DSL (build.gradle)``.
 Click "Finish" to complete the set up.

 	.. figure:: images/android-studio-newproject-options.png
 		:alt: Android Studio - New Project - options.